DanielvandeVelde/frontend-data/README.md

 A data visualisation (using the d3 library) based on given data where data can be explored through interaction using enter, update, and exit.

 ## Ideas
 I've got information about locations.
 Such as the cities that publishers are located in.
-I could use those, or the locations of the different OBA holdings.
+I could use those, or the locations of the different OBA holdings to make a map.
+I could make a visualization using information about either those locations or the books that are bound to those locations.

 There's also a lot of information about different books in there (duh).
 I could make a scatterplot where I can let the user decide which X and Y values to compare.
-The values of books that one could compare would be:
+The values of the books that one could compare would be:

 * Page number
 * Target-audience